in-person in west asheville · virtual across NC

 • Overreacting to minor stressors and then feeling embarrassed about it

-Trauma therapy helps regulate your nervous system so your body can actually learn that it's safe to come down from high alert — not just intellectually know it.
+Trauma therapy helps regulate your nervous system so your body can learn it's safe to come down from high alert — not just know it intellectually.

 5. you've tried to "get over it" and it's not working